danscully/d3script/README.md

 I use a streamdeck with Bitfocus Companion, which can send string commands over telnet.

 # What d3Script does
-- Scans a folder (hardcoded to "./objects/Scripts") for modules (.py files or other more complex modules) and loads what it finds.
+- Scans a folder (hardcoded to "./Scripts") for modules (.py files or other more complex modules) and loads what it finds.

 - Processes a required dictionary in each loaded module with the name `SCRIPT_OPTIONS`.
 This dictionary specifies min and max compatible versions, and optional initialization and destruction callbacks.
 The loader checks for compatible versions and will only proceed if it is compatible.
-See the example script `testScript.py` for more info on this dictionary.

 - This dictionary also has a "scripts" dictionary which describe available entrypoints.
 Each "script" consists of a name, a group (for organizing in the Script Menu widget), a callback function, and an optional binding.
 The loader takes each "script", and creates a widget with a collapsible panel for each group, and a button for each script on that panel.
 If there is a binding, it also sets up that as well (its a bit of a hack at the moment).
 Pressing the button or optional binding triggers the callback function.
 That function could either do work or open another widget, depending on the scripter's goals.

-- The loader also adds a "Scripts" button to the state bar at the top.
-That button opens the Scripts Menu widget.
+- The loader also adds a "Scripts" Widget to the top right of the UI, pinned open by default.
 There is also an option to "Reload Scripts" on the Scripts Menu widget.
 Pressing that calls the destructor callback on existing script modules, and rescans the scripts folder for new script modules, and reloads existing script modules.

 - Provides a set of utility functions that are useful in making scripts for D3, such as getting the track widget, returning the selected layers in the timeline, etc.